If email marketing is not part of your customer acquisition and retention strategy, you might be losing out.

 The ultimate purpose of your newsletter is to get people to engage with your product.
 You need to make this obvious without resorting to aggressive sales tactics that put people off.

 Craft your message in a story.
 Everyone loves to read a story.
 Tell them something they don’t know.
 Highlight a problem they have and show them how your product can fix that.
+The promotional mail sample below has a very good call to action

 A sticky widget ensures you’re not wasting real estate on your pages.
 The widget’s stickiness ensures that by the time a reader gets to the end of your post, the call to action is right there waiting for him/her to follow through.